EvanDBush/classroom-organizer/README.md

 # iinchou: a classroom organizer

 "iinchou" is Japanese for "class representative".
 That is exactly what this app strives to be!
 It is intended for an admin and teachers to organize students into classrooms.
+I hope to expand it to handle important holidays/ days off. and maybe an attendance and messaging system.

 Features List:
 [] 1.
 Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app